 Free Core Yoga Lesson Plan Series (part 2 of 3)

-The Abiciously Delicious Core Yoga Lesson Plan was created using the Drag & Drop Yoga Genie Planner.
+The Abiliciously Delicious Core Yoga Lesson Plan was created using the Yoga Genie Lesson Planner.

 Abiciously Delicious Core Yoga Lesson Plan 2 of 3 (long version)

 Lesson Plan Overview